mfpNahu07/jupyter_notebook/README.md

 pip install notebook

 # Create a folder for the project
+project's name

+# Create a datase folder
+projetc's dataset

-# Inside the folder create 2 folders "positive" and "negative"
+# Inside the dataset folder create 2 folders "positive" and "negative"
 Inside these folders place the images with which the model will be trained.

 # Run the notebook: